lalithkota/csnel/Readme.md

 ## 3. Whats working

 - Done: Print interface.
 Interrupts.
 Hardware faults.
 PIC.
 Keyboard inputs.
 PCI configuration.
 Ethernet drivers.
-Ethernet packet sending.
+- RTL interrupts are not working, but when i poll the isr it is working.
+So mostly the second-PIC is not initialized correctly.
+- On the receive side, even after getting the RxOK interrupt (on polling), the rx_buffer is fully empty.
+All zeros.
+Have to figure out why.
-- No netowork stack nor web framework is built, yet.
+- [No netowork stack nor web framework is built, yet.
 WIP.
 (So yeah.
 Cant yet deploy a web server unikernel.)
-(General unikernels can be made though.)
+(General unikernels can be made though.)]
+- Experimental virtualbox run is also implemented. `./csnel.sh runvb` .
+But it is having some problem with the image/binary type of the unikernel.
+The final output image is raw format image.
+So it cant be mounted as cd/dvd.
+When mounted as raw floppy, it gives no errors.
+But it cant start the vm.
+- Aiming to compress the docker image size, by using a different base image.

 ## 4. Credits